AliceLinux AliceLinux's (un)official documentation and devblog

 # apkg -f -u testpkg testpkg2 (force rebuild then upgrade/reinstall testpkg and testpkg2)

-When running inside package template, apkg will do operation for current directory package.
+When running inside a package template, apkg will perform the operation for the current directory’s package.
 Example:

 # cd /path/to/local/testpkg